fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 publishDate: 2024-02-19
 ---

-A couple months ago I read [this post](https://twitter.com/eldsjal/status/1694385101755343212) by Spotify's CEO Daniel Ek where he included a quote by George Bernard Shaw:
+A couple months ago I read [this post](https://twitter.com/eldsjal/status/1694385101755343212) by Spotify's CEO Daniel Ek where he shared a quote by George Bernard Shaw:

 > "The reasonable man adapts himself to the world; the unreasonable man persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."